jondot/awesome-aha/README.md

 * :coffee: [better errors](http://elm-lang.org/blog/compiler-errors-for-humans) opens your mind to the idea of giving humans better compiler errors (as implemented in Elm, written by Elm's creator).
 * :mortar_board: [The LISP Paper](https://www.brinckerhoff.org/clements/csc530-sp09/Readings/mccarthy-1960.pdf) _1960_, this is where John McCarthy introduces [LISP](https://en.wikipedia.org/wiki/Lisp_(programming_language)), and introduces the world to: recursion, naming variable with more than a single letter (as was done because of math), and if/else expressions.
 Later, non-functional languages would adopt it.
 Thanks, John!.
+* :coffee: [Greg Young on Software](https://vimeo.com/108441214) - (video) a few observations about what makes a good or bad codebase, a good or bad design.
+Spoiler: it's the code size; sort of.
+Has many other good observation if you have not a lot of experience.
+Very repetitive, but good.

 ## Functional Programming